vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 1. There is a double entendre in nii1.lata.
 It means both well versed and well bathed (ni-snata) i.e. deeply steeped.
 2. Anahala niida literally means unstruck sound.
 It is a sound  that goes on vibrating within spontaneously without any impact.
 About ten such kinds of niida (sound) that vibrate within grow ing subtler and subtler are referred to in books on Yoga.
 Here  the reference is to the subtlest niida that vibrates in prdQasakti  present in srqumna.
 Prioa§aktiis, in the universe, representative  of parasakti, the sakti of Parama Siva.
 It is the eternal energy  of consciousness. the spiritual spanda.

 When KW:'lflalinl rises, one is able to hear this.
 The yogI has  to concentrate on this sound which is at first like that of a hand bell, then subtler like that of a flute, then subtler still like that of  vl1.la, and then subtler like that of the buzz of a bee.
 When the  yogi concentrates on this nada, he forgets everything of the exter nal world, is gradually lost in the internal sound and is finally  absorbed in cidakiisa i.e. in the vast expanse of consciousness.
 This is what is meant by saying that he attains to Brahman.
-This  kind of yoga is' known as var1.la in A1.Iava upiiya of Saiva yoga,
+This  kind of yoga is' known as var1.la in A1.Iava upiiya of Śaiva yoga,

 VijMnabhaira,a 37